 Figure 3.
-Trends in selected SDG 3 indicators in Cuba, 2009-2019
+Trends in selected SDG-3 indicators in Cuba, 2009-2019

 Overview of the health system and progress towards UHC

 Cuba currently has a single, universal health system with national coverage and free-of-charge care for patients [14].
 Almost all health facilities are government owned and operated; though the health system was centrally developed, local flexibility has been highlighted such that localized health incidents can be readily addressed [12].
 The health system is split into three hierarchical levels, which interlock: consultorios (family doctor clinics); policlinicos (specialty clinics which provide secondary care; and hospitals and institutos (hospitals and medical institutions which provide tertiary care).
 At the first level, family doctor clinics generally serve a population of up to 1,500 patients [12].
 At the second level, each polyclinic serves a geographic region of about 25,000 to 35,000 people.
 In any given location in the country, a polyclinic is usually located within a few blocks.
 And, at the third level, circa 2019 Cuba had 150 hospitals and 12 medical research centers [15].